foldcat/oasync/README.md

 It is possible to make buffered sliding channels.
 Buffered sliding channels may only hold `capacity` amount of data.
+When capacity is full, buffered sliding channels drops the last item to make room for new items.
 ```odin
 consumer :: proc(a: rawptr) {
 	input := (cast(^int)a)^